+Flowering metrics

-ur results show that increasing the levels of N, affects reproductive plant tissues (Fig 2.quadratic model was selected in all cases (see Table 1). he strength of such initial positive effects as well as the threshold point at which effects begin to decrease over applications varied between flowering metrics.
+Our results show that increasing the levels of N, affects reproductive plant tissues (Fig 2,).
+As expected, a beneficial effect of increasing N input was detected even at up to the recommended dosage (expectation 1).
+Yet, the relation between N input and the different flowering metrics was quadratic with positive effects turning into negative effects after a given point.
+Indeed, the quadratic model was selected over a linear or logarithmic model in all cases, furthermore, in the model selection using dredge function, it was selected the second-best model since the variables that was not showed in the first model better described the effects in flowering (see Table 1).
+The strength of such initial positive effects as well as the threshold point at which effects begin to decrease over applications slightly varied between flowering metrics (expectation 2).
+The initial positive effect was more marked for flower abundance than for flower quality metrics (size and weight).
+In all metrics positive effects were still detected when dosages of N were 50% above the recommended, but such additional input only improved flowering in less than 10% for abundance and weight and 5% in size.
+In addition, the effect of N input was independent of environmental temperature in the study region (Table 1).

-Figure 2. ffect of changes of soil nitrogen availability on flowering.
-N input levels presented are relative to the recommended dosage, ‘1’ meaning that the value added was equal to the recommended dosage. values presented relative to the value obtained in the N input level for each study. vertical line highlights where N input is equal to the recommended levels, values below 1 represent dosages below the recommended level, and values above 1 represent dosages N additions above recommended dosages. lines represent the point at which .
+Figure 2.
+Effect of changes of soil nitrogen availability on flowering on each of the specific metrics (A-C) N input levels presented are relative to the recommended dosage, ‘1’ meaning that the value added was equal to the recommended dosage.
+Change in attribute values presented was calculated relative to the value obtained in the recommended N input level for each study.
+Green vertical line highlights where N input is equal to the recommended levels, values below 1 represent dosages below the recommended level, and values above 1 represent dosages N additions above recommended dosages.
+Red lines represent the point at which positive effects are no longer detected.
 Black horizontal line represents the values that are equal to that of the recommended N input level used in a given study.